Sid1167/-CoreJava-Clothing-Management-System/README.md

 This is a Clothing Management System Console Based Project made using Java and JDBC.
 The Database used is MySql.

-## Future Additions in Project:
+## Features in the Project:

-1. To see all the Clothing
-2. CRUD operations on Clothing
+1. CRUD operations on Clothing
-3. Chatbot
+2. Chatbot